 Great Country Farms, Bluemont

 The lovely town of Bluemont is home to one of the most family-friendly farms in Northern Virginia.
 Visit the sunflower patch at Great Country Farms and kids can also enjoy a huge collection of play areas and fun activities.

-In 2022, Great Country Farms is hosting a Cut Your Own Sunflower Festival with a photo contest from July 9 to 31.
+In 2023, Great Country Farms is once again hosting a Cut Your Own Sunflower Festival with a photo contest.
+This year the contest runs from July 1 to 31, but there may also be sunflower picking in August.
 Enter your perfect sunflower pics in one of three categories and you may win a stay for up to 6 people at the farm's Blue Door Cottage.

 After your farm visit, head up the hill for tasty craft beer with a gorgeous view at Dirt Farm Brewing.
 Or head next door to Bluemont Vineyards for a fabulous Virginia winery view.
 If you want to work up a thirst first, enjoy a family-friendly hike to Bears Den Overlook or a more challenging climb to Raven Rocks.

 Wegmeyer Farms has opened its sunflower field beginning July 8 – 9 2023.
 Additional dates have not been announced